Agile Portfolio Management

 - Short-term capacity is fixed.
 It is quite difficult to hire and empower knowledge workers to influence the outcomes of portfolio management in 3-6 months.
 Of course, there are exclusions but they are far rarer than funding managers want to acknowledge.

 - Every value-based delivery capability has a portfolio.
-It is impossible for an isolated component team to deliver realizable value without other contributions.
+An isolated component team can’t deliver realizable value without other contributions.
 When you subdivide a portfolio, you reduce transparency.
 This undermines the purpose of connecting work to strategy.

 - There is an “intake system” in each portfolio.
 All strategic decisions in your portfolio should have full visibility into the entire scope of work required to create, release, support, evolve, and end technology.
 By over-dividing the portfolio, you create a huge churn and long tails where a piece of work is postponed.